Harris looks for boost from Oprah as part of digital-first media strategy

 The event is meant as a unifying event of Harris supporter groups that spun off organically after a “Black Women for Harris” call drew tens of thousands of viewers — and raised $1.5 million — in the hours after Harris took over for Biden after he ended his campaign.
 They included “White Dudes for Harris,” “Comedians for Harris” and ‘Swifties for Harris.”

-The campaign said Harris and Winfrey would make a direct call to action to viewers to volunteer for Harris’ campaign and to make calls and knock on doors for the Democrat.
+The event included a direct call to action to viewers to volunteer for Harris’ campaign and to make calls and knock on doors for the Democrat.

+Winfrey ended with a call “for all decent people, for all caring people” to back Harris, saying of Trump, “We’re better than this.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.